 We are not in the world, we become with the world; we become by contemplating it.
 Everything is vision, becoming.
 We become universes.
 Becoming animal, plant, molecular, becoming zero.
 Deleuze G. and Guattari F., What is Philosophy?
 London, Verso (1994, p.169)

-After the End (Mare Crisium) reflects on the relations between society, technology and nature and the dystopian scenarios that largely surround them today.
-It attempts, at the same time, to suggest the notion of movement and transition and the importance of passage, as a means of reinventing ourselves and our futures within the world.
+The main idea of After the End builds on a sci-fi, possibly doomsday, scenario where a group of people find themselves on a deserted land among dispersed apparatuses.
+The work reflects on the relations between society, technology and nature and the dystopian scenarios that largely surround them today.
+The series editing follows a continuation as the photographs succeed one another, in an attempt to suggest the notion of movement and transition and the importance of passage, as a means of reinventing ourselves and our futures within the world.